 First, God's ways and thoughts are higher than ours. "'My thoughts are nothing like your thoughts,' says the Lord.
 'And My ways are far beyond anything you could imagine.
 For just as the heavens are higher than the earth, so My ways are higher than your ways and My thoughts higher than your thoughts.'"
 (Isaiah 55:8-9 NLT) This is a nice way of saying that our puny little minds could never comprehend the ways and purposes of the Creator of the universe.
 Some people are intimidated by this, but I find it very reassuring, because it means that even my worst trials and troubles are no match for God.
 Years ago, I heard a godly man say, "Who wants a God they can understand?
 I certainly don't!
-He wouldn't be much help to me when I was in a tight spot.”
-Since we simply can't comprehend God's purposes for allowing us to experience hurt and heartache, we must make a quality decision to trust Him, and to seek His direction.
-That's why the Bible says: “Lean on, trust in, and be confident in the Lord with all your heart and mind and do not rely on your own insight or understanding.
-In all your ways know, recognize, and acknowledge Him, and He will direct and make straight and plain your paths.”
-(Proverbs 3:5-6 AMP) Remember this-- a lack of trust in God will always rob us of His best.
+He wouldn't be much help to me when I was in a tight spot!"
+Since we simply cannot comprehend God's purposes for allowing us to experience hurt and heartache, we must make a quality decision to trust Him, and to seek His direction.
+That's why the Bible says: "Trust in and rely confidently on the LORD with all your heart and do not rely on your own insight or understanding.
+In all your ways know and acknowledge and recognize Him, and He will make your paths straight and smooth [removing obstacles that block your way]."
+(Proverbs 3:5-6 AMP) Remember this - a lack of trust in God will always rob us of His best.

 Thirdly, we must remind ourselves often that God causes every situation and circumstance to benefit us somehow.
 Romans 8:28 (NASB) says: "And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose."
-If you love the Lord with all your heart, and if it's your desire to fulfill His purposes for you, then you can claim this promise with confidence, no matter what comes your way.
-I like to encourage myself in times of trial by declaring with conviction, "God is good, and He'll work this out for my good!"
-Are you looking for the positives in your negative situations this day?
+If you love the Lord with all your heart, and if it is your desire to fulfill His purposes for you, then you can claim this promise with confidence, no matter what comes your way.
+I like to encourage myself in times of trial by declaring with conviction, "God is good, and He will work this out for my good!"
+Are you looking for the positives in your negative situations today?

 Prayer: Lord, in times of trouble and trial, help me not to spend precious time or energy trying to figure out You or Your ways.
 Instead, give me a trusting heart that believes that You love me, and that Your plans for me are great and good.
-Thank You that as I live my life for You, You will sustain me with Your unshakable peace and unspeakable joy in the hardest of times!
+Teach me how to encourage myself, instead of depending on others to give me a lift.
+Thank You that as I live my life for You, You will sustain me with Your unshakeable peace and unspeakable joy, even in the hardest of times!